Why 2020 will be the year of plant-based breakfast

 Plant-based products are a growing global trend, evolving from niche proteins to major center-of-plate contenders — and now they’re poised to take over breakfast.

-Two beyond breakfast sausages on display
+Two Beyond Breakfast Sausages on display

 Plant-based patties are attracting loads of attention and keep launching in new foodservice outlets almost every day.
 The continued success of plant-based burgers at iconic chains such as Burger King and Carl’s Jr. indicates that plant-based is a mainstream phenomenon with staying power.
 While there is a lot of growth ahead for plant-based burgers (which still represent less than 3.5 percent of U.S. fast-food burger sales), a very different category is poised for its plant-based star turn: breakfast.